-Yeutter InstituteThe institute aims to prepare students to understand, participate in and shape global trade and finance in a world that is increasingly interconnected.
-It will build on the strengths of the College of Agricultural Sciences and Natural Resources, College of Business and College of Law to offer undergraduate and graduate education, facilitate faculty research and conduct outreach efforts, all related to international trade and finance.
+Yeutter InstituteThe institute prepares students to understand, participate in, and shape global trade and finance in a world that is increasingly interconnected.
+It builds on the strengths of the College of Agricultural Sciences and Natural Resources, College of Business and College of Law to offer undergraduate and graduate education, facilitate faculty research and conduct outreach efforts, all related to international trade and finance.

 What's in Store for Food & Agriculture?

 In July, the United States Trade Representative announced his negotiating objectives to modernize the North American Free Trade Agreement (NAFTA).
 WITA (Washington International Trade Association), in conjunction with the Clayton Yeutter Institute of International Trade and Finance, presented this discussion of food and agriculture featuring Jaime Castaneda, Gary Martin, Melissa San Miguel, and Tom Stenzel moderated by Ambassador Darci Vetter.